zabo-api/zabo-sdk-react-native/README.md

 **2. Configure Redirect URI:**
 On login success, the Connect Widget will call back the redirect URI `zabo-app://connected` with the account data.
-In this case, you should configure this redirect URI in your account on Zabo console:
+In this case, you should configure this redirect URI in your account on Zabo console: Team Settings -> Developer Settings -> HTTP Redirects tab
 ![Redirect URI](example/img/set-redirect-uri.png)

 ## Usage